allenai/scruples/readme.md

     Commands:
       analyze   Run an analysis.
+      demo      Run a demo's server.
       evaluate  Evaluate models on scruples.
       make      Make different components of scruples.

 To build the dataset, you'll need to download the reddit [posts][reddit-posts] and [comments][reddit-comments].
 The initial version of `scruples` used November 2018 through April 2019.

+Also, `scruples` comes with demos that you can run and view locally in the
+browser:

+    $ scruples demo --help
+    Usage: scruples demo [OPTIONS] COMMAND [ARGS]...

+      Run a demo's server.

+    Options:
+      --help  Show this message and exit.

+    Commands:
+      scoracle  Serve the scoracle demo.

 Disclaimer